vikingair/spy4js/README.md

     afterEach?: (scope: string) => void,
 }) => void
 ```
-Using this function you may edit the default behaviour spy4js itself.
+Using this function you may edit the default behavior spy4js itself.
 The scope param will contain the test-suite name, which was provided as first parameter
 of the `describe` function.
 The configuration possibility are: